-Students are expected to take several quizzes online by the specified due dates.
+There will be a set of announced quizzes for this course.
 The purpose of the quizzes is to assess the understanding of the material covered in previous lectures and reading assignments and to prepare you for the exams.
+There are no make-ups for missed quizzes.